 Supporting rescues since the beginning

 Shelter animals have always been at the core of Petcube, and our cameras are in hundreds of shelters worldwide, from South America to Australia.
-Through its Petcube for Shelters program, the company has set up public camera sharing capabilities to enable anyone with the free Petcube App to interact and play with adoptable shelter pets.
+Through its Rescue Program, the company has set up public camera sharing capabilities to enable anyone with the free Petcube App to interact and play with adoptable shelter pets.

 When we increase the visibility of shelter pets, whether it be through the Petcube app or through a world record attempt, we help find homes for vulnerable and at-risk animals.